Raynard-O/tyk-sre-assignment/README.md

 ### `GET /cluster/health`

+whether all the deployments in the k8s cluster have as many healthy pods as requested by the respective Deployment spec.
 Lists every Deployment in the cluster and reports any with fewer ready replicas than desired.
 The status code carries the verdict too, so a probe or alert does not have to parse the body.